This Week’s AEW Dark Is Online - NewsBreak

 411mania.com

-411’s WWE The SmackDown LowDown Report: 12.17.22 – Rey Mysterio Is Cleared To Return, Hit Row Are Ready For The Usos, and More!
+411’s The SmackDown LowDown Report: 12.24.22 – Braun Strowman Wants GUNTHER, Raquel is Ready for Ronda Rousey and More!

--Megan Morant is in the back and welcomes us to the show.
-Our lineup today: Ronda Rousey and Shayna Baszler Hit Row, and Rey Mysterio. -Jackie Redmond welcomes us to WWE HQ and she is joined by Matt Camp.
-They get right to the biggest story coming out of SmackDown: John Cena will return to team with Kevin Owens to take on Roman Reigns and Sami Zayn on Dec 30th SmackDown.
-Nice that they referenced Cena’s streak of having a 1 match a year it’s cool they found a way to keep that alive.
+-It’s Christmas Eve and I found time to get to this show between wrapping gifts and heading to church.
+Let’s get to it!. -Scott Stanford welcomes us to the show and is joined by Matt Camp.
+As she noted on RAW Talk earlier in the week, no Jackie Redmond this week.

 411mania.com